azmo-rinsler/lambda-adot-otel-poc/README.md

 This is a proof of concept for using AWS Distro for OpenTelemetry (ADOT) with Java Lambda functions.
 The goal is to provide a minimal example, which demonstrates how to set up auto-instrumentation for Java AWS Lambdas.

+AWS ADOT can be enabled for Lambda functions using a layer, which can be added to the function either manually or via CloudFormation.
+This example uses CloudFormation.

 ## Prerequisites
 - AWS CLI (v2) must be installed and at least one SSO profile configured.
 - An S3 bucket with the name specified by the corresponding `aws.s3.bucket` property (in the pom file) must exist in